 Has a formal declaration of commitment been completed?
 (Please only confirm this information if you have a formal declaration of commitment that has been checked and certified by a German authority.)

 If you do choose yes, you might have to fill the fields on which authority certified and when.

-- Do you intend to retain your permanent residence outside the Federal Republic of Germany?: If you plan to maintain residence in India, click yes and enter the country name.
+Do you intend to retain your permanent residence outside the Federal Republic of Germany?: If you plan to maintain residence in India, click yes and enter the country name / home address.

-- Do you have health insurance (for a longer stay) for the Federal Republic of Germany?: Your employer can set this up before your arrival.
+Do you have health insurance (for a longer stay) for the Federal Republic of Germany?: Your employer can set this up before your arrival.
 In any case, when you arrive, a travel insurance is sufficient until you sign up with health insurance.
-Take a look at this health insurance in Germany guide.

 Previous stays in the Federal Republic of Germany